s92xiong/find-la-cloche/README.md

 const [errors, setErrors] = { firstName: false, lastName: false, email: false, password: false };
 ```

-**Important Note**: handleInputChange is a function that must return a function (e.g. function call), it uses the valueProp as an argument (property name in the state object to update, e.g. "firstName" or "email") when called inside InputField.jsx, this allows all input fields to receive their own individualized event handlers.
+**Important Note**: handleInputChange is a function that must return a function (e.g. function call), it uses the valueProp as an argument (the property name in the state object to update, e.g. "firstName" or "email") when called inside InputField.jsx, this allows all input fields to receive their own individualized event handlers.